Scalingo/documentation/_posts/databases/2000-01-01-redis-data-import.md

 [host:port] > SLAVEOF NO ONE
 ```

-That's it, you Scalingo redis instance, owns all the data of your remote Redis, and is
+That's it, your Scalingo Redis instance, owns all the data of your remote Redis, and is
 ready to accept queries from your application.